-- ratings for that asset would typically inherit the criticality and sensitivity ratings of the constituent components with the highest ratings. - 29.
-In order to facilitate information asset registration and mapping of interrelationships to other information assets, APRA-regulated entities typically use an information asset inventory repository such as a configuration management database (CMDB4). - 30.
+- 31. In APRA's view, where a regulated entity has chosen to aggregate a number of underlying components into a single information asset, the criticality and sensitivity ratings for that asset would typically inherit the criticality and sensitivity ratings of the constituent components with the highest ratings. - 32.
+In order to facilitate information asset registration and mapping of interrelationships to other information assets, APRA-regulated entities typically use an information asset inventory repository such as a configuration management database (CMDB). - 33.
 It is common for APRA-regulated entities to leverage existing business continuity impact analyses to assess an information asset's criticality.
 APRA-regulated entities would also typically maintain processes to systematically assess information asset sensitivity.

-4 A CMDB is a repository that holds data relating to the information assets of an organisation, including how the information assets relate to each other.
+&lt;sup>4 A CMDB is a repository that holds data relating to the information assets of an organisation, including how the information assets relate to each other.